-And then with just a few added extras, it magically turns into cheese sauce!
+You start off with a basic vegan white sauce – also called bechamel sauce and then with just a few added extras, it magically turns into cheese sauce!

 There are just 3 basic ingredients – oil, flour and plant-based milk (I used soy milk) to make your basic white sauce.

-- Grated Vegan Cheese (optional)
+Vegan Cheese Sauce

 - Add the olive oil to a pot on the stove and turn the heat to medium high.